bbglab/oncodrivefml/docs/source/analysis.rst

 The probability array is computed taking into account different parameters.

-If only substituions are simulated, either because the analysis excludes indels or because they are simulated as substitutions, the probabilities are:
+If only substitutions are simulated, either because the analysis excludes indels or because they are simulated as substitutions, the probabilities are: